Best Winter Holiday Destinations in Romania [2023 Update]

 In the latter, you’ll find both tubing slopes and special trails for sleighing.
 Practically, it’s the heavenly space of the winter sports lovers!

-Also known as Dracula’s Castle, Bran castle is by far the main attraction of Bran and a symbol for the Transylvanian region of Romania.
+Also known as Dracula’s Castle, Bran castle is by far the main attraction of Bran and a symbol of Transylvania, being an important part of the region’s fame.

 The landscape is stunning during winter, surrounding the place with fairytale vibes and a legendary aura.
 This medieval trip will certainly make your vacation more memorable!